 As mentioned in the Annual Reports of earlier years, since April–2010, Bank borrowing of your Company is Nil and the entire capital expenditure is being funded through internal accruals.

 MATERIAL DEVELOPMENTS IN HUMAN RESOURCE / INDUSTRIAL RELATIONS FRONT, INCLUDING NUMBER OF PEOPLE EMPLOYED Industrial Relations

-As on December 31, 2013, there was 4,944 permanent employees on the rolls of your Company.
+As on March 31, 2015, there were 4,814 permanent employees on the rolls of your Company.

 Statements in the Management Discussion and Analysis Report describing the estimates, expectations or predictions may be 'forward–looking statements' within the meaning of applicable securities laws and regulations.
 Actual results could differ materially from those expressed or implied.
 Important factors that would make a difference to the Company's operations include demand–supply conditions, raw material prices, changes in Government regulations, tax regimes, economic developments within the country and outside the country and other factors such as litigation and labour negotiations.